Drconfused/Motor-Tool-Attachments/Drconfused_MotorTools_Modifiers/Readme.md

 *	TO DO/WISH LIST
 *	VERSION HISTORY
 *	MADNESS NOTES
-*	MODDERS NEED TO KNOW BASIS
+*	CREDITS

 WHATS IN THE MOD?
-1. Auger and Chainsaw now have have slots that = the tier of the item for 6 slots total at tier 6.
+	1. Auger and Chainsaw now have have more slots.
+8 slots total at tier 6.
 (This does not update pre-existing items so you have to make or find one new)

 	2. Adds in an upgrade to the Nailgun through the recipes called Quicker Fixer Upper

 	3.Attachments for the auger and chainsaw
 		-modEngineTurbo1 = 10% increase in speed
 		-modEngineTurbo2 = 25% increase in speed
 		-modEngineTurbo3 = 50% increase in speed